sdslabs/sdslabs.github.com/_drafts/2014-10-31-launching-backdoor.md

 ##Technical details

-1. The challenges are hosted on a different server so that the main Backdoor platform is free from any vulnerabilties.
+1. The challenges are hosted on a different server so that the main Backdoor platform is free from any exploits.
 2. We even have a different domain for the challenges so as to prevent an XSS vulnerability in one of the challenges leading to the hijacking of the SDSLabs account of the user.
 3. Backdoor's backend is written in PHP using Toro as the framework.
 4. All the services on the server are running in a chroot jail thereby preventing access to the parent directory and files.